junxit/us-congress-bills-110/metadata.md

 - 2008-09-15 — Placed on the Union Calendar, Calendar No. 551.
 - 2008-09-15 — Reported by the Committee on Transportation.
 H. Rept.
 110-850.
 - 2008-09-15 — Reported by the Committee on Transportation.
 H. Rept.
 110-850.
+- 2008-09-17 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Graves objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-09-17 — Considered under suspension of the rules. (consideration: CR H8349-8350)
+- 2008-09-17 — DEBATE - The House proceeded with forty minutes of debate on S.J.
+Res.
+35.
+- 2008-09-17 — Ms. Johnson, E. B. moved to suspend the rules and pass the resolution.
+- 2008-09-18 — Cleared for White House.
+- 2008-09-18 — Considered as unfinished business. (consideration: CR H8454)
+- 2008-09-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-18 — On motion to suspend the rules and pass the resolution Agreed to by voice vote. (text: CR 9/17/2008 H8349)
+- 2008-09-18 — Passed/agreed to in House: On motion to suspend the rules and pass the resolution Agreed to by voice vote.(text: CR 9/17/2008 H8349)